Memories In Clay, Northville, $99.99

 From the days when Stroh's dominated the market to the rise of Atwater and the craft brew scene, Detroit's storied beer history through Prohibition and reinvention is unique.
 Author Stephen Johnson, founder of Motor City Brew Tours guides readers on the journey of Detroit's brewstory.

 Michigan Brewers Guild, Lansing, $55.00

-The passionate beer fan will love this gift which includes exclusive invitations to VIP ticket pre-sales for all beer fests--which typically sell out fast) as well as one-hour early entry to those festivals.
-Recipients will also enjoy a Michigan Beer bumper sticker, a members only T-Shirt, and an invitation to special member only events, and your choice of a Michigan Beer t-shirt, hat, or swag bag.
+The passionate beer fan will love this gift which includes exclusive access to VIP ticket sales for beer fests (which typically sell out fast) as well as one-hour early entry to those festivals.
+Recipients will also enjoy a Michigan Beer bumper Sticker, invitations to special member only events, and your choice of a Michigan Beer t-shirt, hat, or swag bag.

 Monte Nagler Fine Arts, Farmington Hills, $98.00

 An image from award-winning photographer, Monte Nagler, is a gift that will continue to inspire and delight its recipient for years to come.
 There are literally hundreds from which to choose, like this stunner of Lower Tahquamenon Falls.
 A variety of matting and sizing options are available.

 Lead Head Glass terrariums are handcrafted out of reclaimed glass from deconstructed homes in Detroit.
 The Baret house features a hipped roof, and a repeating horizontal straight line design, reminiscent of the longitudinal coordinates Baret, a Victorian explorer, used to cross the world.
 It has ample space for multiple succulents, mosses or air plants for a unique and stylish indoor garden.

 Whether it's for a man cave, family room, or dorm, this chair is a perfect fit for anyone looking to relax.
 It has a convenient drink-holder and side pocket for storing a remote or good book.
 There's even a handle that makes moving from room to room a breeze.